 Secondary CC value to be sent with extra controller.
-Can be sent together with main CC for extra controller, or switched using pinky key (see pinky key settings).
+Can be sent together with main CC for extra controller, or switched using mod key (see mod key settings).
 Values from 1 to 127.
 Default OFF.

 SETUP CTR - VIBRATO

 Menu for vibrato settings.